Removing Black & Green Algae Made Easy: A How-To Guide

 Keep reading to find out how green and black algae grows on a variety of outdoor surfaces and how to get rid of algae with Wet & Forget.

 What is algae and where does it grow?

-Algae are a diverse group of simple organisms.
+There are many species of algae, as algae are a diverse group of simple organisms.
 Just like plants, these organisms all go through the process of photosynthesis, using sunlight to make food from carbon dioxide and water.

-Many types of algae, like the green varieties, are related to plants.
+Many species of algae, like the green varieties, are related to plants.
 Like plants, algae also needs access to lots of water to grow.
 However, green algae doesn’t have stems, leaves or true roots.